-Stephanie Bush is Carnegie Investment Counsel’s Chief Compliance Officer and Operations Director.
+Stephanie Bush is Carnegie Investment Counsel’s Chief Compliance Officer.
 Stephanie enjoys being a resource for the firm and its employees.
 She is responsible for the firm’s compliance with various regulations and also helps steer the firm’s operational initiatives.

 Stephanie joined Carnegie when the Alpine Financial Group and Carnegie merged in 2013.
 Before Alpine, Stephanie supervised advisors in a compliance capacity at UBS and Morgan Stanley and served as an advisor and manager at Fidelity Investments.
 Having also worked with regulators in her role in enterprise risk management for Fifth Third Bank, she possesses a broad knowledge of both securities and banking.